 St Michael’s Mount: Open only to visitors who have purchased a ticket in advance of their visit, including National Trust members.
 It will be open only on days when the tide is low and visitors can walk between the mainland and the island along the ancient cobbled causeway.
 There will be no public boats.
 The ticket includes entry to the island, a walk through the village and harbour and a timed slot to explore the Garden terraces.
 The Castle is NOT open until further notice.

-Throughout June and July English Heritage will be re-opening sites in phases, with the intention for all sites to be open by August.
+Most of the English Heritage historic sites are now open.
+You will need to book your visit in advance and each site has specific measures in place to keep everyone safe.
 Visitor numbers will be limited to adhere to social distancing, therefore visits must be booked in advance online.

 The beautiful gardens of Heligan are open to be discovered.
 Pre-booked timed tickets are available in order to stagger visits throughout the day and ensure social distancing.
 Please note that Heligan members and Heligan Local Pass holders will also need to pre-book tickets.

-Initially re-opening three days a week, the Cornish Seal Sanctuary will be open on Fridays, Saturdays and Sundays.
+The Cornish Seal Sanctuary is open daily 09.00 - 17.00 (last entry at 15.00).
 Visitor numbers are limited therefore visitors are asked to pre-book a time slot online.

-Ticket to Ride surf school are offering surf lessons and surf hire, here on Perranporth Beach.
+Ticket to Ride surf school are offering surf lessons and surf hire, here on Perranporth Beach: 01872 888480.

 Walk along the length of Perranporth beach at low tide to appreciate the three miles of golden sand, undulating dunes, caves, pools and wide-open space.